NDaruwalla/portfolio/README.md

 ## Key Features of this application
 * Potential employers can sample my previous work
-* Potential employers can view my name, a recent photo (visible via LinkedIn link), learn about me (via link to my personal landing page), view my projects, and contact me via email or LinkedIn.
+* Potential employers can view my name, a recent photo (visible via LinkedIn link), learn about me (via link to my personal landing page), view my projects, and contact me via email or LinkedIn
 * The UI scrolls to the corresponding section
 * When the projects link is clicked the UI scrolls to the section with titled images of my applications
 * The first application's  application's image is larger in size than the others